GabrielRips/desktop-agent/README.md

 ## Workflow

 1. Click "Start Agent" or use the global shortcut
-2. Say "Hey Rhasspy" to activate the agent
+2. Say "Co Brain" to activate the agent
 3. Speak your question or request
 4. Wait for ChatGPT's response
 5. The conversation history is maintained in the interface